Woollahra: Schools

 Woollahra Public School opened in 1877.
 It is a two-storey brick building that was designed by J. Wigram and W. Kemp.
 The building is listed on the Register of the National Estate.
 The school includes Opportunity Classes in Years 5 and 6 for gifted students.
 The school celebrated its centenary in 1977 and a time capsule was buried in the grounds.

 Transport

-Woollahra is serviced by Transdev John Holland and Transit Systems bus services, including the 200 and 389 routes, as well as numerous services along Oxford Street in the suburb's south.
+Woollahra is serviced by Transdev John Holland and Transit Systems bus services, including the 389 route, as well as numerous services along Oxford Street in the suburb's south.
 Routes 333 and 440 provide direct services to the Sydney CBD from Oxford Street.
-The 352 on Oxford Street provides commuters with a service to Surry Hills, Newtown and eventually Marrickville Metro in the city's south.
+The 352 on Oxford Street provides commuters with a service to Surry Hills, Newtown and Marrickville in the city's south.

-The nearest railway stations are Edgecliff to the north of the suburb and Bondi Junction to the south, both on the Illawarra line.
-When the Eastern Suburbs railway was constructed in the 1970s, there were plans to include a railway station in Woollahra itself, but this was opposed by local residents and the station was never built.
+The Eastern Suburbs Railway runs through Woollahra, with the nearest railway stations being Edgecliff to the north of the suburb and Bondi Junction to the south, both served by the T4 Eastern Suburbs & Illawarra Line.
+During the railway's construction, Woollahra station remained incomplete due to local opposition and cost blowouts.
+In August 2025, the state government announced plans to complete the station, expected to open by 2029.